RAttab/reflect/README.md

 simplify our DSL down to its bare essentials.

 The result, as we've seen in the example of the previous section, is pretty clean and simple.
-It's also also easily extensible because the macros use the same simple interface that is available to the user of the library.
+It's also easily extensible because the macros use the same simple interface that is available to the user of the library.
 As an example, let's enhance the `reflectField` macro so that it also adds a text description for the field:

 ```c++
 #define reflectFieldDesc(field, desc)                                   \